 Your Secrets: An Exposé

 Before you do, ask yourself this: Is it worth telling them the real recipe to your success?
 People who make excuses for our success are those who are interested in it.
 This interest is motivated by a myriad of things, but competition can be one of them.
 Making excuses for someone else’s success can open them up to spill the beans – if you will.
-Forcing someone to defend against falsehoods is a more effective way of getting them to divulge information than by merely asking.
+Forcing someone to defend against falsehoods is a more effective way of getting them to divulge sensitive information than by merely asking.

 Where Pride Gets You